a theology of miscarriage

 What does the Bible tell us?

+So what does the Bible actually say about the subject of miscarriage/pregnancy loss?
 Well in short, not very much at all - and this is somewhat problematic, as is only adds to the sense of spiritual silence on the issue for christian couples facing this issue today.

-Of course, there are a good number of infertility stories mentioned in the Bible, including Sarah, Rebekah and Rachel (Book of Genesis), Hannah (1 Samuel 1), the unnamed mother of Samson (Book of Judges), and Elizabeth, mother of John the Baptist (Luke 1) - and it may well be that miscarriages were a part of these stories too, but there is no specific mention or indication whether that was the case.
+Of course, there are a good number of infertility stories mentioned in the Bible, including Sarah, Rebekah and Rachel (Book of Genesis), Hannah (1 Samuel 1), the unnamed mother of Samson (Book of Judges), and Elizabeth, mother of John the Baptist (Luke 1) - and it may well be that miscarriages were a part of these stories too, although there is no specific mention or indication whether that was the case.

-In fact, reading these accounts can feel a little frustrating for women facing problems with having a family today, and I can’t help but wonder how much more detail about these women’s experiences might have been included in the Bible, if it hadn’t been solely authored by men…
+In fact, reading these accounts can actually feel a little frustrating for women facing problems with having a family today, and I can’t help but wonder how much more detail about these women’s experiences might have been included in the Bible, if it hadn’t been solely authored by men…

-For example, in Exodus 23:26 Israel is promised that “none will miscarry or be barren in your land” if they followed the Mosaic Covenant, and in Hosea 9:14 the prophet suggests that God should give his people “wombs that miscarry, and breasts that are dry” because of their wickedness and disobedience.
+But conjecture only gets us so far, and as thinsg stand, the only specific references to miscarriage that explicitly appear in the Bible are in the Old Testament, and they are solely in the context of passages about God’s blessings and curses over Israel.
+For example, in Exodus 23:26 Israel is promised that “none will miscarry or be barren in your land” if they followed the Mosaic Covenant, and in Hosea 9:14 the prophet suggests that God should give his people “wombs that miscarry, and breasts that are dry” because of their disobedience.

 Needless to say, such passages are not massively helpful for further study by those experiencing miscarriage today.
-Certainly, there is no value in continuing to interpret miscarriage or baby loss as God’s punishment on individuals, as these ancient writers of early scriptures once did.
+Certainly, there is no reason to continue to interpret miscarriage or baby loss as God’s punishment on individuals, as these ancient writers of the early scriptures once did.
+After all, the New Testament makes it abundantly clear that “there is no condemnation for those who belong to Christ Jesus”(Romans 8:1).

 Exploring a wider Biblical narrative